 From the perk sheet, you can see the emphasis for the Mindthief is on improving modifier cards to increase the chances of dealing more damage.
 There’s also a fair few on increasing the chances of a debuff.

 The Mindthief is by far the most complicated starting class to play in Gloomhaven.
-Being a melee attacker with low health points is a challenge for anyone to play.
-But you can have a lot of fun and be very effective by manipulating your enemies and allies.
+Being a melee class with low health points is a challenge for anyone to play.
+But you can have a lot of fun and be very effective by manipulating monsters and allies.

 If you’re bored with the standard role-playing game classes and want to try something new, then give the Mindthief a go.

 Take a look at my level 1-9 Mindthief guide for building a damage focussed character who stuns foes.